St. Lawrence Island: Arrival of Europeans

 The island is called Sivuqaq by the Yupik who live there.
 It was visited by Danish-born Russian explorer Vitus Bering on St. Lawrence's Day, August 10, 1728, and named after the day of his visit.
 The island was the first place in Alaska known to have been visited by European explorers.

-There were about 4,000 Central Alaskan Yupik and Siberian Yupik living in several villages on the island in the mid-19th century.
+There were about 4,000 Central Alaskan Yup'ik and Siberian Yupik living in several villages on the island in the mid-19th century.
 They subsisted by hunting walrus and whale and by fishing.
 In 1867, St. Lawrence Island became part of the United States with the Alaska Purchase.
 The famine in 1878–1880 caused many to starve and many others to leave, decimating the island's population.
 A revenue cutter visited the island in 1880 and estimated that out of 700 inhabitants, 500 were found dead of starvation.
-Reports of the day put the blame on traders' supplying the people with liquor causing the people to ″neglect laying up their usual supply of provisions″.
+Reports of the day put the blame on traders' supplying the people with liquor causing the people to "neglect laying up their usual supply of provisions".
 Nearly all the residents remaining were Siberian Yupik.

 Reindeer were introduced on the island in 1900 in an attempt to bolster the economy.
 The reindeer herd grew to about 10,000 animals by 1917, but has since declined.
 Reindeer are herded as a source of subsistence meat to this day.
 In 1903 President Theodore Roosevelt established a reindeer reservation on the island.
 This caused legal issues in the indigenous land claim process to acquire surface and subsurface rights to their land, under the section 19 of Alaska Native Claims Settlement Act (ANCSA), as they had to prove that the reindeer reserve was set up to support the indigenous people rather than to protect the reindeer themselves.